Yaniv-Shasha/sentinel-training/LAB03-AnalyticsRules/README.md

 ## Objectives

-This exercise guides you through the Analytics Rule part in Azure Sentinel, and shows you How to create diffrent type of rules(Security Detections)
+This exercise guides you through the Analytics Rule part in Azure Sentinel, and shows you how to create diffrent type of rules (Security Detections)

 #### Prerequisites